cloudfoundry/cf-mysql-release/README.md

 There are three mysql jobs (mysql\_z1, mysql\_z2, mysql\_z3) which should be deployed with one instance each.
 Each of these instances will reside in separate subnets as described in the previous section.
 The number of mysql nodes should always be odd, with a minimum count of three, to avoid [split-brain](http://en.wikipedia.org/wiki/Split-brain\_\(computing\)).
 When the failed node comes back online, it will automatically rejoin the cluster and sync data from one of the healthy nodes.
+Note: Due to our bootstrapping procedure, if you are bringing up a cluster for the first time, there must be a database node in the first subnet.

 #### Proxy nodes